Books | Videos | Encouragement

 Learn Irish Tunes

-When I started playing Irish flute, there were no online resources for traditional musicians.
-I travelled around Chicago, Boston, and Ireland.
-The players and singers I met showed me stuff, loaned me recordings, pointed me to music sessions, gave me a hard time.
-It was a challenging, sometimes discouraging, and slow process.
-But it was (mostly) a pretty great way to learn.
+When I started playing Irish flute, I travelled around Chicago, Boston, and Ireland.
+I met friends who showed me stuff, loaned me recordings, pointed me to sessions.
+It was a slow, challenging and (mostly) great way to learn.

 It’s easier to find everything now.
 Which is great.
-And which is also a bit overwhelming!
-To find a little calm and clarity, I email music tips and news once a month, if you’d like to JOIN the HEATON EMAIL LIST
+But also overwhelming!
+To find a little calm and clarity, I send encouragement and tips once a month from the HeatonTuneShed

 And here are BITE-SIZED OFFERINGS from my heart to yours:

-Members of the VGS Facebook Group ask questions, share ideas, and post practice videos.
-It’s gentle accountability with an encouraging community.
+In our private VGS Facebook Group folks ask music questions, share ideas and encouragement, and post practice videos.
+It’s gentle accountability–fun and empowering.
 (Make sure to answer membership questions, to keep this safe and private for musicians!)

 Guided Session History:

-We called it this after the “Guided Session” that fiddle player Ellery Klein and I started in 2018.
-It was a monthly session in the cafe of an old Armory, open to all ages and all levels.
-Instead of asking people to take turns starting tunes, Ellery and I (and other seasoned players like George Keith and Dan Accardi) would lead every set, with a consistent rhythmic feel.
-We encouraged players to learn whatever bits of tunes they could … by ear.
+We called it after the “Guided Session” I started with fiddle player Ellery Klein, a monthly session in the cafe of an old Armory.
+Instead of going around a circle to start tunes, Ellery and I would lead every set with a consistent rhythmic feel.

-It was great.
-A big, fun group of people.
-Month after month, folks knew more and more tunes.
-There was coffee, and beer, and fresh-baked cookies for kids.
-And then Covid closed everything down.
+We had a big, fun group of people.
+And month after month, folks knew more and more tunes until Covid closed us down.

-Out of desperation, my husband Matt and I tried a livestream session in March 2020.
-To our surprise, people tuned in, made requests, and asked to do it again.
+Out of desperation, Matt and I tried one ill-managed livestream session in March 2020.
+The sound and picture were pretty bad, but people tuned in, made requests, and asked to do it again.

 Over the years our online community has grown.
-We’ve chosen tunes to learn together; started a Facebook group; organized Zoom classes and events (including the “VGS Retreat” concert with Jean-Michel Veillon, Louise Mulcahy, Conal Ó Gráda, Hatao & Nami, Ivan Goff.
-People have created tools, shared practice videos to stay accountable, and collaborated with one another, including a group video produced by VGS member Elise Kress, a tribute to this sweet island of music, friendship, and encouragement.
+We started a Facebook group; organized Zoom classes and events (including the “VGS Retreat” concert with Jean-Michel Veillon, Louise Mulcahy, Conal Ó Gráda, Hatao & Nami, Ivan Goff.
+Our friend Clayton made the VGSDB, a searchable database of all the tunes/livestreams.
+Elise produced Inis Here, a video tribute to our sweet online island of musical friends.

 For the third Saturday Virtual Guided Sessions (VGS) on YouTube, Matt Heaton and I rotate common core tunes.
 Many of these appear in the In Harmony tune “cookbook”).
 We also include selections from our #nameyertune series, tunes from my instructional books and videos, and a few requests.